SECRET-GUEST/animation/EXTRACTORS/INTEGRATOR/README.md

 7. Press the "Run Script" button to run the `inegrator.py` script.

 The scripts in the specified directory will now either be executed or imported into Blender's Text Editor based on your setting.

----

-This README explains the updated functionality of choosing between executing the scripts or just importing them into Blender's Text Editor.
-It provides a step-by-step guide on how to use the `inegrator.py` script in Blender, and how to modify the parameters to fit the user's needs.